salgadev/spiritvision/README.md

 # SpiritVision
-Multi-Class Image Classification of evaporated mezcal drops using OpenCv, PyTorch and fastai.
+AI-based multi-class image classification tool focused on improving Mezcal production quality control and ensuring compliance with industry regulations.
+Built using OpenCV, PyTorch, and FastAI, SpiritVision uses images of evaporated mezcal drops captured under a microscope to quickly identify excess methanol levels and recognize different mezcal strains.
 Web App deployed on [HuggingFace Spaces](https://huggingface.co/spaces/salgadev/spiritvision-demo).

 <img src="img/demo.gif" alt="HuggingFace Web App"/>

 ## Background
-Mezcal is a spirit originally produced in Mexico.
-There are many varieties of mezcal depending on the agave plant used its production, each with its own flavour and intricacies.
-For example, *espadín* has an earthy flavor as opposed to *tobalá*, which has subtle smoky notes.
+Mezcal has a very strict and exhaustive quality control authentication and certification method in which traditionally, gas chromatography and mass spectrometry techniques analyze volatile compounds in order to recognize methanol spikes.
+Both these approaches take days to even weeks, are expensive, and unfeasible for widespread adoption among small-scale producers.

-## The Challenge
+## Objective
-Mezcal has a very strict and exhaustive quality control authentication and certification method in which sampled drops of mezcal are chemically analyzed via mass spectrophotometry.
-In this project, we attempt to authenticate different mezcal types using image classification models trained in evaporated mezcal drops seen under a microscope.
+Developing an accesible deep learning model capable of detecting spikes in methanol concentration in mezcal by training ResNet models using transfer learning and sampled mezcal droplets inspected under a microscope.
+The application can facilitate routine quality verifications while reducing operational costs and improving competitiveness of small to medium producers.

 ## Technologies used
 - [OpenCV](https://opencv.org/)